SRNV/Ogone/src/docs/async.README.md

 ________

 # Todo
-define the shape ctx object sent to --then feature.
+define the shape of `ctx` object sent to --then feature.